 Your mother’s travel insurance policy came with several named exclusions, one of them being that it wouldn’t cover any existing medical conditions.
 That makes some sense if you’re an insurance underwriter; you don’t want to insure something that’s likely to turn into a claim.

 But your mother assumed she’d be covered, as most travelers do, if something were to go wrong.
 And your father’s condition took a drastic turn for the worse.
 The question was: Did this have anything to do with a pre-existing medical condition?
 (Related: Will travel insurance cover my missed tour?)

 In the future, you can avoid this situation altogether by taking out the right policy.
 Some conventional policies cover existing conditions when you buy them closer to the time of your booking.
 Or you can buy a more expensive “cancel for any reason” policy.
 This allows you to file a claim for any reason, and receive a percentage of your trip back.
 (Here is our ultimate guide to finding the best travel insurance.)

 When you run into a “no,” you can send a brief, written appeal to the insurance company.
 If that doesn’t work, you can contact your state insurance commission, or me.

 You and your mother contended that your father’s medical condition didn’t exist before you bought insurance.
 Allianz said otherwise.
-We exchanged paperwork, and I urged them to take a closer look at your father’s medical records.
+We exchanged paperwork, and my advocacy team and I urged them to take a closer look at your father’s medical records.